How to: Create a Windows Communication Foundation Client

 To create a Windows Communication Foundation client

-Add a reference to System.ServiceModel to the GettingStartedClient project by right-clicking the Reference folder under the GettingStartedClient project in Solution Explorer and select Add Reference.
-In the Add Reference dialog select Framework on the left-hand side of the dialog under Assemblies.
+Add a reference to System.ServiceModel to the GettingStartedClient project.
+Right-click on the References folder under the GettingStartedClient project in Solution Explorer, and then select Add Reference.
+In the Add Reference dialog, select Framework on the left-hand side of the dialog under Assemblies.
 Find and select System.ServiceModel, and then choose OK.
 Save the solution by selecting File > Save All.

-When you add a reference to a service using Visual Studio a new item will appear in the Solution Explorer under the Service References folder under the GettingStartedClient project.
-If you use the ServiceModel Metadata Utility Tool (Svcutil.exe) tool a source code file and app.config file will be generated.
+When you add a reference to a service using Visual Studio, a new item appears in Solution Explorer under the Service References folder under the GettingStartedClient project.
+If you use the ServiceModel Metadata Utility Tool (Svcutil.exe) tool, a source code file and app.config file are generated.

 You can also use the command-line tool ServiceModel Metadata Utility Tool (Svcutil.exe) with the appropriate switches to create the client code.
 The following example generates a code file and a configuration file for the service.
-The first example shows how to generate the proxy in VB and the second shows how to generated the proxy in C#:
+The first example shows how to generate the proxy in VB, and the second shows how to generate the proxy in C#:

-You have now created the proxy that the client application will use to call the calculator service.
-Proceed to the next topic in the series: How to: Configure a Client
+You've created the proxy that the client application will use to call the calculator service.
+Proceed to the next topic in the series.